juliandecloe/solardiscovery/README.md

 - [ ] Less consistent stars background

 ### Bug fixes I want to do
-- [ ] Pinpoints move kind of buggy (the faster you go, the more they bug)
+- [x] Pinpoints move kind of buggy (the faster you go, the more they bug) *UPDATE: it is a little bit better now (but still not optimal)*
 - [ ] Movement and rotation of other players is lagging
 - [ ] Just refactoring my code, client side javascript is kind of messy